rkapur102/allerscan/README.md

 # AllerScan

-Built by Pingry students Rhea Kapur (Pingry '21), Eva Schiller (Pingry '21), Emma Huang (Pingry '21), and Olivia Taylor (Pingry '23) at FemmeHacks 2021, a virtual, all-female hackathon sponsored by the University of Pennsylvania's WICS group.
+**Built by Pingry students Rhea Kapur (Pingry '21), Eva Schiller (Pingry '21), Emma Huang (Pingry '21), and Olivia Taylor (Pingry '23) at FemmeHacks 2021**, a virtual, all-female hackathon sponsored by the University of Pennsylvania's WICS group.
 All attended FemmeHacks as either members or leaders of the Pingry Girl Code Club.

 **AllerScan is an allergy detection iOS application that scans food labels (in multiple languages!) for a given set of allergens so that users can eat safely and without worries.** Perfect for those who are traveling in foreign countries where an unfamiliar language is spoken, those with trouble discerning small-size text, or those who simply want to rid themselves of the tedious and stressful process of examining long ingredient lists for their allergens.